 South Cedar Lake LRT Trail

-The South Cedar Lake Trail from just east of the North Cedar Lake Trail connection in Hopkins to France Avenue in St. Louis Park is closed until Fall 2021 (See all detour maps here).
+The South Cedar Lake Trail from just east of the North Cedar Lake Trail connection in Hopkins to France Avenue in St. Louis Park is closed until Fall 2021.
 The South Cedar Lake Trail will remain open between France Avenue in St. Louis Park and Kenilworth Trail/Midtown Greenway intersection in Minneapolis.
 The Midtown Greenway will remain open.
-Currently, cross streets remain open to automobiles, bikes and pedestrians, with separate closure of roadways upcoming at various dates.
+Currently, cross streets remain open to automobiles, bikes and pedestrians, with separate closures of roadways upcoming at various dates.
+See all detour maps.

 Kenilworth Trail Closure

 The Kenilworth Trail is closed in Minneapolis at the intersection with the Midtown Greenway to just south of West 21st Street until Summer 2022.
-Access for automobiles, bikes and pedestrians remains open at Cedar Lake Parkway and at W 21st Street.
-See detour map below.
+Access for automobiles, bikes and pedestrians remains open at Cedar Lake Parkway and at West 21st Street.
+See all detour maps.

 North Cedar Lake Trail in Minneapolis

-The North Cedar Lake trail in Minneapolis from Linden Yards located west of Van White Boulevard to east of Royalston Avenue is closed for approximately two years until mid-2021 (See all detour maps here).
+The North Cedar Lake Trail in Minneapolis from Linden Yards located west of Van White Boulevard to east of Royalston Avenue is closed until mid-2021.
+See all detour maps.